Levitation (band): Post-split

 Christian Hayes, David Francolini and Laurence O'Keefe regrouped in 1996 to form Dark Star.
-They released a number of EPs and the 1999 album Twenty Twenty Sound on EMI.
-Despite recording a second album in 2000, they split up in 2001 leaving the album unreleased until 2023 when it was made available on Bandcamp.
+They released a number of EPs (I Am the Sun, Graceadelica and About 3:am) and the 1999 album Twenty Twenty Sound on EMI.
+Despite recording a second album, ...Out Flew Reason, in 2000, they split up in 2001 leaving the album unreleased until 2023 when it was made available on Bandcamp.

 Post-Dark Star, O'Keefe embarked on a session career, while Hayes briefly played guitar in the Pet Shop Boys live band and subsequently released three solo albums of archive material under the name Mikrokosmos.
 Francolini re-surfaced in 2007 with a new band Dragons who released one album before splitting in 2009.

 Robert White went on to front the Brighton-based The Milk And Honey Band.
 Several independent albums have been released and have worked with Andy Partridge's APE label.

 Steve Ludwin went on to form Pura Vida, who were originally set to feature Francolini on drums.
 The band released several EPs on Org Records and later evolved into Carrie, who released one album, Fear of Sound in 1998.
 In 2001, Ludwin formed Little Hell.
 Ludwin also unsuccessfully auditioned to be the lead singer for Velvet Revolver.
 Ludwin has since moved into songwriting and production and has worked with artists including Ash, Betty Curse, The Crimea and Good Shoes.
 He also produced the MTV Europe show "Annoying Americans".